amulya-shanbhag/CTF-Writeup-2025/_mypages/chromebook.md

 3. **Your shirt your way** - _What was the name of the shirt company?_
   **Flag**: <span style="color:red">TypeShirt</span>
-  In the same folder as the above flag, I searched with shirt and it mentioned shirt company as Typeshirt
+  In the same folder as the above flag, I searched with shirt which showed shirt company as Typeshirt
   <img src="/CTF-Writeup-2025/docs/assets/imagesc/typeshirt.png" alt="Shirt Company" style="width:600px; height:auto;">

 4. **Shoe will have fun with this one** - _What is the shoe image named with file extension?_